-Services that are covered for you What you must pay when you get these services HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+Services that are covered for you What you must pay when you get these services Supplemental benefits Routine hearing exams Hearing aid fitting/evaluations Hearing aids No coinsurance or copayment for 1 routine hearing exam and unlimited hearing aid fitting/evaluations every year.
+Up to a \$1,600 credit for both ears combined every two years for hearing aids.
+Prior authorization is required for hearing aids only.
+HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: • One screening exam every 12 months For women who are pregnant, we cover: • Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
 Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
-You must be homebound, which means leaving home is a major effort. \$0 copayment for each Medicare-covered service.
+You must be homebound, which means leaving home is a major effort.
+Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies \$0 copayment for each Medicare-covered service.
 Prior authorization is required.
-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies

-Services that are covered for you What you must pay when you get these services You pay the applicable cost Home infusion therapy sharing for each service Home infusion therapy involves the intravenous or subcutaneous obtained.
+What you must pay when Services that are covered for you you get these services You pay the applicable cost Home infusion therapy sharing for each service Home infusion therapy involves the intravenous or subcutaneous obtained.
 Please refer to the administration of drugs or biologicals to an individual at home.
 The Durable medical equipment and components needed to perform home infusion include the drug (for related supplies and Medicare example, antivirals, immune globulin), equipment (for example, a Part B Prescription Drugs pump), and supplies (for example, tubing and catheters). benefit listings for related cost share amounts.
 Covered services include, but are not limited to: Professional services, including nursing services, furnished in accordance with the plan of care Patient training and education not otherwise covered under the durable medical equipment benefit Remote monitoring Monitoring services for the provision of home infusion therapy and home infusion durgs furnished by a qualified home infusion therapy supplier Hospice care When you enroll in a Medicare-certified hospice You may receive care from any Medicare-certified hospice program. program, your hospice services You are eligible for the hospice benefit when your doctor and the and your Part A and Part B hospice medical director have given you a terminal prognosis services related to your terminal certifying that you're terminally ill and have 6 months or less to live prognosis are paid for by Original Medicare, not if your illness runs its normal course.
-Your hospice doctor can be a AgeRight Advantage Plus network provider or an out-of-network provider.
-Health Plan (HMO I-SNP).
+Your hospice doctor can be a AgeRight Advantage Health network provider or an out-of-network provider.

 Covered services include:

-Drugs for symptom control and pain relief
+- Drugs for symptom control and pain relief

-Short-term respite care
+- Short-term respite care

-Home care
+- Home care